Afudu/afudu/README.md

 ## 🚀 About Me
 - 🧑‍💻 Junior Python Developer with a focus on web development, and automation.
 - 🎓 Learning new technologies and building innovative solutions.
+- 🌱 Currently working on enhancing songhay.org - optimizing design and adding new features.

 [//]: # (- 🌱 Currently exploring Django, Flask, and API development.)